meizfl/firefox-aurora-runtime/README.md

-# firefox-aurora-runtime
+# Firefox Dev(Aurora) Runtime for *nix systems.

-A simple binary for running Firefox with toml-config.
+A simple binary for launching Firefox with a toml config.

+Allows you to conveniently configure Firefox launch from any directory using a simple config.